Cryptkeeper/Minetrack/README.md

 #### How do I get added?
 At the moment, the main "minetrack.me" site is only accepting networks that average roughly 1,000 players at peak for **PC** servers, and 100 players at peak for **PE** servers.
 This is due to limited capacity and it's functionality.
 If you fit this description, you're welcome to open a Pull Request adding the network to ```config.json```.

+Minetrack is designed to be flexible, you're more than welcome to fork/clone it and start your own listing focusing on different networks.

+*Smaller networks currently listed have been grandfathered in.*

 #### TODO
 - Add public API (similiar to old server.json)